ChiliMonanta/azure-static-web-app-net-webassembly/README.md

-# Blazor WebAssembly - Hello world - Static Web Apps
+# Blazor WebAssembly - Hello world - Static Web Apps - C#

-This template contains an example [Blazor WebAssembly](https://docs.microsoft.com/aspnet/core/blazor/?view=aspnetcore-3.1#blazor-webassembly) client application, a C# [Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-overview) and a C# class library with shared code.
-The infrastructure is created with [bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/).
+This is an example of [Blazor WebAssembly](https://docs.microsoft.com/en-us/aspnet/core/blazor/?view=aspnetcore-6.0#blazor-webassembly) client application and an API, all hosted in a single [Azure Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/).
+Both Client and the Api is written C#.
+The infrastructure is created with [Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/).
+The deployments use staging environments and is done with Github actions.
+This example is based on the template [staticwebdev](https://github.com/staticwebdev/blazor-starter/generate) for more information see https://docs.microsoft.com/en-us/azure/static-web-apps/deploy-blazor.

 ## Folder structure